PMassicotte/duckfetch/README.md

 duckfetch install
 ```

-### Open the change log of the latest version
+### Open the change log of the latest DuckDB version

-This will open the GitHub release page for the latest version in your default browser.
+This will open the GitHub release page for the latest DuckDB version in your default browser.

 ```bash
 duckfetch changelog